-We only keep your information for as long as is necessary in order to perform our statutory and legal obligations.
+We only keep your information for as long as is necessary to perform our statutory and legal obligations.
 These will vary dependent on the particular circumstances.
-As a general rule, we will retain information about you for a period of six years following the termination of the contractual relationship between us, unless there are specific circumstances which mean we need to retain your information for longer.
+Generally, we will retain information about you for a period of seven years following the termination of the contractual relationship between us, unless there are specific circumstances which mean we need to retain your information for longer.
 This could include where the record is relevant for legal proceedings, a criminal investigation, or where the information is legally required to be kept longer, for example, information relating to a pension product.

 The right to access

 You have a right to request that we provide you with a copy of the personal information that we hold on you.
 You also have the right to be informed of (a) the source of your personal information; (b) the purposes, legal bases, and methods of processing; (c) the data controller’s identity; and (d) the entities or categories of entities your personal information may be transferred to.

 You have the right to request that we rectify any inaccurate personal information.
 We may verify the accuracy of the personal information before rectifying it.